Skip to main content

 egrep '^cat' A_Room_with_a_View_by_E_M_Forster.txt

-Similarly, when regular expressions are processed by certain languages, we need to provide the regular expression enclosed between /, they are not the part of regular expression but required by the parser to identify regex.
+Similarly, when regular expressions are processed by certain languages, we need to provide the regular expression enclosed between /, they are not part of regular expression but required by the parser to identify regex.

 Good to know